MarceloNunes/spotify-api-reactjs/README.md

 The artists are displayed in cards implemented by the `ArtistCard` component ([artistCard.component.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/components/artists/artistCard.component.js)).
 When the card is clicked it send the user to the list of albums.

+### Step 3: List the albums of an artist.

+The Albums List page ([albumsListPage.component.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/components/albums/albumsListPage.component.js)) displays two pieces of information: The artist's name and the list of albums.

+**Artist's name**: On ordinary navigation, the information about the artist is already available on the `artists` reducer loaded on the search page.
+So, to avoid redundant API call, it first look for the available artists to find the information about the selected user.

+However, in non-ordinary navigation (for instace, if the user follows a direct link or hits F5 to reload) the information about the selected user will not be available on the reducers.
+In this case a selector is called to fetch the information about the specific user that was selected.
+The returned information is transformed by the approppriate reducer the same way it was done on *Step 2*.

+**List of Albums**: The first step to obtain the list of albums is to reset the `albums` reducer.
+After it is called a selector that communicates with the API using the `axios` module ([albums.selector.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/selectors/albums.selector.js)).
+The API response is dispatched to the appropriate reducer who filters only the information that is needed for the application ([albums.reducer.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/reducers/albums.reducer.js)).
+The items of the reduced list of albums contain the following fields:

+- `id`: artists's unique ID
+- `name`: album title
+- `artist`: artist name
+- `image`: best fitted image
+- `externalUrl` : URL of this album at the Spotify website
+- `releseDate`: release date
+- `totalTracks`: total number of tracks of the album

+The algorith to select the artist name get a list of artists' objects and returns a name.
+If this list contains opnly one artist, it returns the name of this artist.
+If it contains two or three artists, it returns all the name comma separated, If it contains more than three artists it returns the string `"Various artists"`.

+The best fitted image is selected using the same algoritm as in *Step 2*.

+**Load more albums**: The list of albums selector will only fetch 25 albums on each call, but several artists have more than 25 albums on its catalog.
+To fetch more albums from the catalog the user can click the "Load more albums" button.
+This will fetch more 25 albums fro mthe API starting with an offset equal to the current length of the list of albums.
+When the size of the fetch is smaller than 25, the button is hidden.

+> TODO: implement this "Load more" feature to the artist search.

+> TODO: Remove the Load More albums button and load all albuns recursively since the beginning.

+### Step 4: Going back to the artists' searh page

+When going back to the artists' search page, the last keywords that was stored on `localStorage` is restored and the last query is repeated.

+> TODO: Store the keyword using a Subscriber.